swisschain/Lykke-HftApi-Docs/source/index.html.md

 ```

 ## Decimal type
-Here you can see: How manage decimal type (Price, Volume, Amount, etc) in API contract.
+Here you can see: How to manage decimal types (Price, Volume, Amount, etc) in API contract.

 ### gRPC API
-In the gRPC API contract decimal type present as `string` type, with a textual representation of the number.
-This is done in order to avoid problems with non-strict precision "double" type.
+In the gRPC API contract, the decimal type is presented as a string type, with a textual representation of the number.
+This is done in order to avoid problems with the non-strict precision "double" type.

 ### Rest API
-In the Rest API contact decimal type present as `number` with strict precision.
+In the Rest API contact, the decimal type is presented as `number` with strict precision.

 > Example in Rest API